ITensor/website/docs/book/intro.md

 # ITensor Library Overview

-Matrix methods have been a great success in the applied sciences.
+Matrix techniques have been a great success in the applied sciences.
-*Tensor* methods promise even deeper insights and more powerful algorithms.
+*Tensor* methods promise even deeper insights and algorithms that are even more powerful.
 Tensor network wavefunctions have driven major advances in physics and chemistry.
-Mathematicians and data scientists are discovering tensor algorithms which decisively outperform standard techniques.
+Mathematicians and data scientists are discovering tensor algorithms that decisively outperform standard techniques.

 When a problem is cast into the language of tensors, each tensor index typically has some